 Submitted & Working Papers

-- Green Asset Pricing (New revised version), with G. Benmir & I. Jaccard.
+- Green Asset Pricing , with G. Benmir & I. Jaccard.

 Media: Bloomberg – Central Banking – ECB Research Bulletin – Speech by Christine Lagarde – VoxEu – Financial Times